snaewe/omniorb/README.FIRST.txt

 READ ME FIRST!

-This is the development tree for omniORB 4.1.x.
+This is omniORB 4.1.x beta 2.

-It is beta code.
-Do not use it for production applications.

 omniORB is copyright AT&T Laboratories Cambridge, Apasphere Ltd and others.
 It is free software.
 The programs in omniORB are distributed under the GNU General Public Licence as published by the Free Software Foundation.
 See the file COPYING for copying permission of these programs.
 The libraries in omniORB are distributed under the GNU Lesser General Public Licence.
 See the file COPYING.LIB for copying permission of these libraries.